Microquake-ai/RFC-micro-seismic-data-exchange-format/rfc_data_content.md

 Adopting `Zarr` allows for the data and metadata to be stored in format that are very close to broadly adopted data format broadly adopted by the seismology community.
 It is possible to pack in one container, the waveforms, event catalog and system information enabling the stand alone uses.
 The format can also be differentiated to accomodate the variation between the information required for the triggered and continuous data.

-TMore broadly, the main advantages of adopting the `Zarr` format to store the seismic data and metadata are particularly pronounced for the waveforms:
+The advantage of using the `Zarr` format are particularly pronuounce when considering the nature of the waveform data.
+More broadly, the main advantages of adopting the `Zarr` format to store the seismic data and metadata are:

 1.  **Chunked Storage and Access**: Zarr's inherent design supports chunking, allowing users to efficiently read or write small sections of large seismic datasets without needing to access the entire file.
 This is particularly beneficial for processing long-duration continuous seismic recordings.